gatheringhallstudios/MHWorldData/README.md

 There's currently no documentation for the db file.
 I recommend using a graphical tool like [SQliteBrowser](http://sqlitebrowser.org/) or figuring it out from the [mapping file](https://github.com/gatheringhallstudios/MHWorldData/blob/master/mhdata/sql/mappings.py).
 To see the data we build from, look at the [source_data](https://github.com/gatheringhallstudios/MHWorldData/tree/master/source_data) folder.

+The core maintainers are on the PC version and unable to add Iceborne data, but we do still take contributions.
+Any contributions will be added to an Iceborne branch.

 ## Purpose and goals
 This project exists as a free and open collection of Monster Hunter World data for people to build cool things with.
 We use this data in the (also open source) [MHWorldDatabase](https://github.com/gatheringhallstudios/MHWorldDatabase) Android app.

 There are very few open collections of Monster Hunter data out there, and assembling what we have added a significant amount of time to the app's development process.
 Hopefully this database can spare you some of that trouble.

 The data collected is limited to observable or computable data.
-Handwritten guides and editorial content are not collected in the repository
+Handwritten guides and editorial content are not collected in the repository.

 ## How to contribute
 To contribute, create a pull request.
 All data is found in the [source_data/](https://github.com/gatheringhallstudios/MHWorldData/tree/master/source_data) folder.
 If you want to contribute a code change, inspect build.py in the root folder and follow the import trail.